cedar-policy/cedar-docs/docs/scenario.md

 >
 > This warning applies to both principal and resource identifiers.
 Always use identifiers that are guaranteed unique and never reused to ensure that you don't grant access unintentionally because of the presence of an old identifier in a policy.
 >
->Where you use a UUID for an entity, we recommend that you follow it with the `//` comment specifier and the 'friendly' name of your entity.
-This approach helps to make your policies easier to understand.
+>Where this guide does show a UUID for an entity, it also shows the entity's display name as a comment to make the policies easier to understand.
 For example:
 >```
 >principal == User::"a1b2c3d4-e5f6-a1b2-c3d4-EXAMPLE11111", // alice
 >```